lblod/frontend-embeddable-notule-editor/docs/configuration.md

 #### `width` and `height`

 These options set the corresponding styling attributes on the editor element.

+> [!WARNING]
-Deprecated, use CSS style rules instead.
+> The `width` and `height` options are deprecated and will be removed in a future release.
+Please use CSS style rules instead.

 #### `growEditor`

 When set to true, the editor will expand vertically in order to fit its content.
 The height attribute will determine the minimum height the editor will start at.

+> [!WARNING]
+> The `growEditor` option is deprecated and will be removed in a future release.
-Deprecated, use CSS style rules instead.
+> Please use CSS style rules instead.
+> To control the minimum height of the editor page/document, you may use the `--say-page-minimum-height` CSS variable

 #### `plugins`